swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-42-label-new-data-with-label-studio.md

 That concludes this chapter.

+!!! abstract "Take away"

+    - **Manual labeling quickly reveals scale challenges**: Even with an efficient tool like Label Studio, labeling hundreds or thousands of images manually is time-consuming and error-prone, highlighting the need for strategies like active learning, pre-labeling, or semi-supervised approaches to scale annotation efforts.
+    - **Keyboard shortcuts are essential for labeling efficiency**: The difference between clicking each label versus pressing a single key adds up dramatically over thousands of annotations.
+Optimizing the labeling interface for speed directly impacts project timelines and labeler fatigue.
+    - **Annotation metadata enables quality control**: Label Studio's tracking of annotator identity, timestamps, and annotation history creates an audit trail that helps identify inconsistencies, measure inter-annotator agreement, and validate data quality before training.
+    - **Systematic labeling prevents inconsistencies**: Using a structured tool with predefined categories and validation rules ensures uniform labeling conventions across the dataset, reducing the noise that can harm model performance when different annotators use different standards.

 ## State of the labeling process

 - [x] Labeling of supplemental data can be done systematically and uniformly